EdgarsJoja/ccd/README.md

 Use `h` to toggle hidden directories.

+Use `t` to switch between dark & light themes.

 Use `q` to exit and cd into currently selected directory.

 Use `ctrl+c` to exit without cd operation.